att-comdev/valet/README.rst

 ---------

 Install Ostro 2.0 following the instructions from the CodeCloud repository.
-Music is required for Ostro 2.0.
+Music 6.0 or higher is required for Ostro 2.0 as a prerequisite.

 Ostro 1.5
 ---------